 Do you want to live in harmony with the earth, maintaining your health with all the resources the earth makes available?

 I designed this course to help you do just that: to live a healthy, happy life in harmony with nature.
-This course will provide an understanding of our connection to the earth and the energy of creation.
-It will teach you how to live in harmony with the earth and her rhythms and to maintain your own health with all the resources the earth puts at your disposal to keep energy flowing.
+You will gain from this course an understanding of our connection to the earth and the energy of creation.
+You will learn how to live in harmony with the earth and her rhythms and to maintain your own health with all the resources the earth puts at your disposal to keep energy flowing.
 Traditional Asian medicine is an energy-based, earth-based medicine that can assist us with this re-connection to the earth and her resources for health.
 Living in harmony with the earth will in turn help the earth heal and return to a balanced state.

 In my 35-year reiki and shiatsu practice, I have helped thousands of people find ease and have introduced many to an experience of energy that was new to them.
 I have had clients who thought they would have to live with pain, lack of balance, fatigue, or other symptoms, find that after energy that was blocked was released, they lived comfortably and vigorously.
 I have seen increasingly that we expect physicians to 'fix' us, and I have seen many instances of discomfort or 'disease' caused by medications taken to relieve symptoms.
 Our medical system is being overwhelmed and is not sustainable.
 In this time of environmental crisis, our medical practices are the source of a great deal of pollution.
 Our water is polluted with medications and therefore we subject animals and plants to our imbalance.
 Materials and implements used in hospitals and clinics are 'one-use' to prevent contamination and minimize cost, but how can we sustain this level of use?